wildfly-extras/wildfly-cloud-tests/README.md

         },
         imagePullPolicy = Always)
 ```
-_TODO: It would be nice for the framework to add these values itself_
+Of course more ports and environment variables can be added as needed, but it is not necssary

-This is used as input for the generated kubernetes.yml, and sets up ports to
+to add the above ones.

-expose to users.
+The `@KubernetesApplication` annotation is used as input for the generated kubernetes.yml.

 On the test side, we use dekorate.io's Junit 5 test based framework to run the
 tests.
 To enable this, add the `@WildFlyKubernetesIntegrationTest` annotation